-ECON 601-3 Global Economy This course analyzes the evolution of, and assesses competing theories of, the world economy.
-Particular attention is paid to analyzing the "new globalism" of the 1990s and examining the implications for policy makers.
+ECON 601-3 Global Economy and Development This course analyzes the evolution, and assesses competing theories, of the global economy.
+The prospects for developing countries within the global economy are examined.

 Precluded: ECON 701-3 and ECON 401-3

 ECON 604-3 Poverty, Inequality and Development This course examines the dimensions and causes of poverty and inequality.
 It analyzes development strategies aimed at reducing poverty and inequality.